everylittlefox/notebook/mathematical_modelling.md

 numbersections: true
 author:
 - '`Ky Anh Nguyen \\ \small{152259013}`{=latex}'
-- Quang Truong
+- '`Quang Truong \\ \small{152304793}`{=latex}'
 - '`Favour Anefu \\ \small{152146236}`{=latex}'
 affiliation: None
 date: \today
-title: Mixing Liquids Model
+title: 'Two-Tank Mixing System: Analytical and Numerical Analysis'
 abstract: |
-  \noindent This project examines the mixing dynamics of saltwater in two linked tanks, studying how external inflows, outflows, and transfers between tanks affect salt concentrations over time.
-A system of first-order differential equations was created and solved through numerical methods in MATLAB.
-The model's validity was evaluated via different scenarios, sensitivity analyses, and transient behaviors monitor.
-Findings show that equilibrium levels are affected by flow dynamics and input concentrations, highlighting the model's relevance to realistic and practical systems.
+  \noindent This project examines the mixing dynamics of salt and pure water in interconnected tanks, studying how external inflows, outflows, and exchanges between the tanks affect salt concentrations over time.
+A system of first-order differential equations was created and solved both analytically and numerically.
+In the course of the analytical evaluation, an equation was derived by which the relationship between the concentrations in both tanks can be predicted using only the values of the system parameters.
+This expression was used to select values for two different cases for which the system was solved.
+reference-section-title: References
 include-before:
 - \newpage{}
 ---